superfashi/FakeGit/README.rst

     fakegit <command> [--user] [--help|-h]

-FakeGit passes all your arguments into original Git cli, except for the following:
+FakeGit passes all your arguments into the original Git cli, except for the following:

 .. code-block:: bash